Dataprove/Dataprovetool/README.md

 **ADDITIONAL APPLICATION EXAMPLES:**
 - More examples can be found in the user manual, starting from page 39 (https://github.com/Dataprove/Dataprovetool/blob/main/Artifacts/DataProVe%20Manual.pdf).
+- Each example presents the settings and specification guideline for different sub-policies.
+We also provide examples for architectures with cryptographic primitives, and verification against different attacker types.
 - The template files for those examples can be found in the "Pol and arch files used in the manual v.0.9.8.zip" file (https://github.com/Dataprove/Dataprovetool/blob/main/Artifacts/Pol%20and%20arch%20files%20used%20in%20the%20manual%20v0.9.8.zip).

 **DEMO VIDEOS:**